Gemcon Group

 Gemcon Group (জেমকন গ্রুপ) is a Bangladeshi diversified conglomerate based in Dhaka.
-The directors of the family-run conglomerate face prosecution by the Anti-Corruption Commission for amassing illicit wealth and money laundering.

-In addition, a Dhaka court imposed travel ban on the directors of the group for loan defaulting.
-Gemcon Group is in the highlighted list of 10 companies being pursued by the Bangladesh Bank to recover laundered money.
+Founded in 1979 by Kazi Shahid Ahmed through Castle Construction, the group has expanded across engineering, organic tea, retail, seafood, jute, media, education, real estate, and sports.
+It is a family-owned company; Ahmed's three sons, Kazi Anis Ahmed, Kazi Inam Ahmed, and Kazi Nabil Ahmed, serve as directors.
+The group employs approximately 5,000 people and operates subsidiaries including Kazi & Kazi Tea Estate (producer of Teatulia Organic Teas), the Meena Bazar supermarket chain, Dhaka Tribune, and the University of Liberal Arts Bangladesh.

 History

-Gemcon Group was established in 1979 through Castle Construction.
-It was founded by Kazi Shahid Ahmed who was also the chairperson of the group.
+Gemcon Group was established in 1979 when Kazi Shahid Ahmed founded Castle Construction in Dhaka.
+Ahmed, born 7 November 1940 in Jashore, built the group into one of Bangladesh's most diversified conglomerates over four decades, expanding from civil engineering into tea, retail, media, and education.
+He died on 28 August 2023.

 It is a family owned company; Ahmed's three sons, Kazi Anis Ahmed, Kazi Inam Ahmed, and Kazi Nabil Ahmed, are directors of the company.

-Kazi Shahid Ahmed is also the founder of the University of Liberal Arts Bangladesh (ULAB).
-He died on 28 August 2023.
+Kazi Shahid Ahmed was also the founder of the University of Liberal Arts Bangladesh (ULAB), a private institution integrating liberal arts and sustainability into its curriculum, inaugurated in October 2004.

+In 2000, the group established Kazi & Kazi Tea Estate in the Tetulia region of Panchagarh District — the first USDA-certified organic tea garden in Bangladesh.
+The estate's international brand, Teatulia Organic Teas, began exports to the United States in 2005 and is sold in the United Kingdom, Japan, China, and other international markets.

-Gemcon group provides awards for writers and poets that it gives annually.
-It started as Kagoj Tarun Sahitya Puraskar.
-In 2003, the award was renamed to Best Book Award.
-It was renamed in 2007 Gemcon Sahitya Puroshkar.
+Gemcon group provides annual awards for writers and poets through the Gemcon Sahitya Puroshkar, one of Bangladesh's most significant non-government literary prizes.
+It began in 2000 as the Kagoj Tarun Sahitya Puraskar and was renamed the Best Book Award in 2003, before taking its current name in 2007.
+In monetary terms it is among the largest non-government literary awards in Bangladesh.

 Gemcon Group owned Ajker Kagoj.
 It closed the newspaper with a one-day notice to its employees.
 Kazi Anis Ahmed is the publisher of Dhaka Tribune and Bangla Tribune.

-In January 2020, Gemcon announced it is in talks to acquire Agora Super Stores and merge it with Meena Bazar.
+In January 2020, Gemcon announced it was in talks to acquire Agora Super Stores and merge it with Meena Bazar.
 The merger would make Meena Bazar the biggest retail chain in Bangladesh.
-Gemcon Khulna won the Bangabandhu T20 Cup in December 2020.
+Gemcon Khulna won the Bangabandhu T20 Cup in December 2020, defeating Gazi Group Chattogram in the final.

-During the tenure of the Awami League government, Gemcon Group was one of the four companies close to then State Minister for Power, Energy and Mineral Resources, Nasrul Hamid (Bipu), a political connection that allowed them a significant portion of the procurement of electricity poles - locally known as khamba - under various projects of the Bangladesh Rural Electrification Board (BREB).
-An investigation by Prothom Alo revealed that Gemcon Group - owned by former Awami League MP from Jashore-3, Kazi Nabil Ahmed - received contracts worth Tk 9.01 billion, or 17 per cent of the total procurement value, supplying around 300,000 poles.
+During the tenure of the Awami League government, Gemcon Group was one of four companies that received a significant share of electricity pole procurement contracts under various projects of the Bangladesh Rural Electrification Board (BREB).
+According to an investigation by Prothom Alo, Gemcon Group received contracts worth Tk 9.01 billion, representing approximately 17 per cent of total procurement value, supplying around 300,000 poles.
+Kazi Nabil Ahmed, a former Awami League MP for Jashore-3, could not be reached for comment at the time of the report.